Der1248/Agon/README.txt

 Thanks to:
 /

-For my Agon map you need the Agon subgame and you can not use the subgame without the map!!
+Info:
-You have to fight against some monsters to complete a wave.
+You have a diamond sword to fight against some monsters to complete a wave.
-There are 32 waves.
+After 32 waves you will win the game.

 License:
 See README.txt in each mod for more information